iotoasis/SDA/README.md

 ## Modules
 - The SDA Framework consists of three server modules.<br>
-   - sda-client : Modules that have a client program and runs independently<br>
+   - sda-client : Modules that have a client program and runs independently. <br>
-   - sda-common : sda's core module, which includes common functions and core functions<br>
+   - sda-common : sda's core module, which includes common functions and core functions. <br>
    - sda-web : Web module for providing RESTFul API and web service etc.
 <br>